Nachtalb/nicotine-plugin-core/README.md

 # Nicotine+ Plugin Core (NPC)

-This is the core tp all my [Nicotine+][n+] plugins.
-It provides a more advanced way to create plugins than the default n+ way.
+This is the core for all my [Nicotine+][n+] plugins.
+It provides a more advanced way to create plugins than the default N+ way.
 It is only a layer on top of the default way, so you can still use the default way to create plugins.

 Some features of this core are: